You've spent your whole life translating yourself. Therapy that finally doesn't require that.

 My Practice and Services Offered

 I work with adults in individual psychotherapy.
 I do not offer couples therapy at this time.
-My practice is fully remote and all sessions are conducted through a HIPAA-compliant video platform.
+My practice is fully remote and sessions are conducted through a HIPAA-compliant video platform.

 Specializations